Unity-Technologies/giles/docs/docs/tutorial/quickstart.md

 1. Open *File / Build Settings*.
 1. Add *GILES / Example / Level Editor* to the **Scenes In Build** list.

 Now in your menu scene simply open the "Level Editor" scene.
-Check out *GILES / Example / Main Menu* for a demonstration of this (specifically, in the hierarchy *Canvas/Panel_Background/Buttons/Btn_LoadMapEditor*).
+Check out *GILES / Scenes / Main Menu* for a demonstration of this (specifically, in the hierarchy *Canvas/Panel_Background/Buttons/Btn_LoadMapEditor*).

 ```
 // Unity 5.3 or greater